Add a tropical twist to the classic mojito with this Pineapple Mojito! This cocktail is the perfect refreshing adult beverage for summer!

 We love to have friends and family over for summer cookouts and swim parties.
 As a host, I try to keep plenty of beverage choices on the menu – and one of my new favorites is this Pineapple Mojito!
 It’s been a big hit with guests as well!

 I’m a big believer that everyone at a party should have fun drinks.
-Designated drivers, people who choose to abstain from alcohol, pregnant women, kiddos …. why should they be limited to plain soda, juice or water?
+Why shouldn’t designated drivers, people who choose to abstain from alcohol, pregnant women, and kiddos not have fun drinks, too?

 How do I make a non-alcoholic version of Pineapple Mojito – aka Pineapple “Nojito”?